act-rules/act-rules.github.io/_rules/SC1-3-1-aria-required-context-role.md

 </div>
 ```

-**Note:** This test case follows the definition of [owner element](owner-element) used in this rule.
+**Note:** This test case follows the definition of [owned by](#owned-by) used in this rule.
 If implemented differently, this definition could cause differences in outcome for this test case.

 ### Inapplicable

 #### Inapplicable example 1

-Element does not have an explicit semantic role
+Element does not have an explicit semantic role.

 ```html
 <ul></ul>